hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Installer is only needed for 32-bit-only platforms.
 Those support 3GBs of RAM tops, so won't be able to run W11 in any case.
 So no pressure ‚ò∫

 [14:33:19](#9ynFoFJbuS8BwVeAqdLrU16DJFyylJAtpFqOMH0AmMs) <btiffin (Brian Tiffin)>:
 On breaking change.
 Yes, sometimes these are a necessity, but in the grand scheme of things; **any** breaking change in a language effectively limits the growth potential, lopping off the tail of the codebase that has built up.
 But, for Red, being sub 1.0 there is wiggle room.
 Just don't wiggle too much or you deny Red an infinitely growing codebase, and end up putting in life expectancy limits.
-Not always a bad thing, but it can be a sad thing.  Ì†ΩÌ∏â
+Not always a bad thing, but it can be a sad thing.  üòâ

 [14:34:27](#uTsPZhKfQfAFqICZfayNgAROzp8MT-RxWMuxCyS03cw) <hiiamboris (NOT THIS ONE)>:
 * Installer is only needed for 32-bit-only platforms.
 Those support 3GBs of RAM tops (well, could reach 4GB), so won't be able to run W11 in any case.
 So no pressure ‚ò∫